rvykydal/anaconda-kickstarts/atomic/pxetolive.md

                                  /
 ```

 Yes, seems like quite a bit of layers.
-I'll talk about another option which should be available in Fedora rawhide later in the post.
+I'll talk about another option which should be available in Fedora rawhide in *Mounitng live image with rd.writable.fsimg?* section.

 Running live Atomic Host from PXE: